leozdgao/PSPMS/README.md

 I put my app source code in the folder named 'app', but the reference path of my files is in the folder named 'public'.
-Use this command to build file structure, including copy templates and concat js file.
+Use this command to build file structure, including copy templates and public files and concat js or css file.

     $grunt build